U.S. asks if food dyes make kids hyperactive

 The Grocery Manufacturers Association, which represents food producers and packagers, said "extensive review" by the FDA and European authorities showed the dyes were safe.

-"All of the major safety bodies globally have reviewed the available science and have determined that there is no demonstrable link between artificial colours and hyperactivity among children," the group said in a statement.
+"All of the major safety bodies globally have reviewed the available science and have determined that there is no demonstrable link between artificial colors and hyperactivity among children," the group said in a statement.

 (Editing by Phil Berlowitz)